uoft-flyfreejay/ggr473-final-project/README.md

 ## Project Overview

-Our group project aims to explore the relationship between proximity to public transport, car ownership, and the income of surrounding residents. \n
+Our group project aims to explore the relationship between proximity to public transport, car ownership, and the income of surrounding residents.

 The data are available at: